quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm.md

 **PC** - [program counter] (https://en.wikipedia.org/wiki/Program_counter) / Instruction pointer.

 **CPU**  to facilitate the discussion herein I define the CPU as a  processing unit containing, arithmetic logic unit and a control unit only.
-Deliberately omitting the PC, and ignoring the internal/external nature of the registers and requirement for an instruction registers.
+Deliberately omitting the PC, and ignoring the internal/external nature of the registers and requirement for an instruction register.

 **DISK** - any non-volatile storage outside of the CPU.